realthunder/asm3-wiki/Core-Changes.md

 from `Property`.

 `PropertyListT` is a template class that implements the generic type logic of list handling, and provides the implementation of `setPyValues()`.
+It is also derived from `AtomicPropertyChangeInterface` to allow more efficient handling of changes to multiple entries in the list.
 The implementation is designed to be compatible with original various list properties.
 It unifies the API for all list type properties,

 * `get/setSize()`